in28minutes/cloud.in28minutes.com/_posts/2022-10-24-google-cloud-choosing-a-database.md

 ---
 layout:     post
 title:      Google Cloud For Beginners - How to choose a Database Service?
-date:       2022-10-02 12:31:19
+date:       2022-10-23 12:31:19
 summary:    Google Cloud offer multiple database options.
 How to choose between them?
 categories:  GCP_CLOUD
 permalink:  /google-cloud-for-beginners-choosing-database
 ---

 Managing databases is a pain.
-Ensuring high availability, high durability and a host of other needs for your data is a big challenge.
+Ensuring high availability, high durability and a host of other needs for your databases is a big challenge.
 Cloud platforms provide you with varied range of database services.

-How do you choose compute service in Google Cloud?
+How do you choose a database service in Google Cloud?

 Let's find out!